datacommonsorg/docsite/custom_dc/custom_data.md

 ...
 ```

-To exit the sqlite shell, press Ctrl-D.
+To exit the sqlite shell, press `Ctrl-D`.